abgruszecki/think-with-feedback/codeforces-cots/flow_sig_points/README.md

    - These are named badly.
    - The former script makes prepares a dataset for the latter to execute.

+Generating patched responses:

+1. fetch_process_solutions_py.py
+1. fetch_extract_checker_type.py
+1. find_sig_points.py checkables-stream-full && find_interest_items.py && extend_sig_points_with_interests.py
+1. extract_simulation_snippets.py
+1. sudo ../scripts/step.sh simulation_replacements.py all
+1. patched_responses.py

-# Notes
+# "WIP"
+Why "WIP"?
+Because these steps are partially manual and it frustrates me but I need to work on other things.

-(Partially manual) steps to extract simulation data from wrong responses to checkable problems.
+Steps to extract simulation data from wrong responses to checkable problems.

 1. Copy the current `out` since these steps will overwrite it with incompatible data
    - (They should probably be writing to a different output dir instead...)